ibm-cloud-docs/power-iaas/ordering-direct-link.md

 {:download: .download}
 {:important: .important}

-# Ordering IBM Cloud Direct Link Connect for Power Systems Virtual Servers
+# Direct Link Connect for Power Systems Virtual Servers
 {: #ordering-direct-link-connect}

 You must use [Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#browse-and-order) to configure your private network with a {{site.data.keyword.powerSysFull}}.
 The Direct Connect Link service creates a connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
 The Direct Link Connect service is also used to connect your on-premises network to the IBM Cloud network by using the IBM Cloud Virtual Router Appliance (VRA).
 Direct Link Connect is a separate service from the {{site.data.keyword.powerSys_notm}} service.
-To review the charges for Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/infrastructure/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).You can use the {{site.data.keyword.cloud_notm}} console to order your preferred Direct Link Connect service:
+To review the charges for Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/infrastructure/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).
+You can use the {{site.data.keyword.cloud_notm}} console to order your preferred Direct Link Connect service:
 {: shortdesc}

 * [IBM Cloud Direct Link Exchange](https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-exchange)